-The 2016 season seemed to be promising for this franchise.
-Cousins was poised to build off his breakout season and bring his team to the next level.
-However, a disappointing record of 8-7-1 had the Redskins in contention for the final wild card spot until the last game of the season where they lost to the New York Giants by a score of 19-10.
+In the meantime, Cousins and company grind it out each week on the grid iron, united in their quest to hoist the Lombardi Trophy.
+A disappointing record of 8-7-1 last season had the Redskins in contention for the final wild card spot until the last game of the season where they lost to the New York Giants by a score of 19-10.

 Redskins fans had the rug pulled out from under them during the off-season as wide receiver DeSean Jackson signed with the Tampa Bay Buccaneers, Pierre Garcon left Washington for San Francisco, and Kirk Cousins asked the ownership to trade him.
-What once looked like a franchise on the upswing is suddenly in the midst of total chaos.
+What once looked like a franchise on the upswing was suddenly in the midst of total chaos.

 Head Coach Jay Gruden has, undoubtedly, worked through the off-season to piece together not only a full roster, but a winning formula for the 2017 season.
 Striving to reclaim the title of division champions, the Redskins have their work cut out for them.
 Jamison Crowder and tight end Jordan Reed return for another year in the maroon jersey and, along with Vernon Davis, provide a veteran presence on the offensive side of the ball.
 Adding to the mix are free agency acquisition Terrelle Pryor, Sr. and Ryan Grant, a fourth year player looking to break out.